Varieties of Glocalization: Localization Foreign Capital in the Chinese Auto Industry

-How does an emerging economy like China resolve the conflict between its long legacy of heavy state intervention with the strictures of the WTO?
+How does an emerging economy like China resolve the conflict between its long legacy of heavy state intervention with the constraints of the WTO?
 To what extent is the Chinese central government willing and able to create a rule-based economy?
 How effective are international agreements and multinational corporations in promoting liberalization in emerging economies such as China?
 What does this tell us about emerging economies’ level of compliance with international legal agreements amidst their fragmented economic structures?

 My book explores the effects of international linkages on regional economic development in China, with a specific focus on China’s burgeoning automotive industry.
 Whereas most scholars predicted that China’s entry into the WTO would accelerate economic liberalization, I first argue that China’s WTO entry enabled local governments to gain authority to undermine domestic competition through protectionist measures.
 China’s entry into the WTO has resulted in a process, which this book describes as “fragmented liberalization,” whereby sub-national governments selectively adopt measures of liberalization and protectionism rather than wholly adopting liberalizing measures imposed by the WTO on the central government.
 Second, I contend that multinational corporations are not necessarily the main drivers of liberalization, as often assumed in the literature, in that the foreign partners within sub-national joint ventures also foster fragmented liberalization in China.
 Third, I note that while China has increasingly integrated its economy into the global economy, it has been using state-owned enterprises to promote economic development and industrial upgrading, and this research finds a great deal of variation in the extent to which state-owned enterprises have been able to promote industrial upgrading of indigenous companies by drawing on their global automaker partners.